 Hanscom has one system interconnection with Bedford that is used to supply the Fam Camp.
-Bedford used to derive some of its drinking supply from the groundwater wells prior to 2020; however, since then most of the water is sourced from MWRA and purchased from Lexington.
-In 2022, the entire system was provided with water by the MWRA.
+Bedford used to derive some of its drinking supply from the groundwater wells prior to 2020; however, since then most of the water is sourced from MWRA and purchased from the town of Lexington, MA.
+In 2023, the entire Hanscom AFB system was provided with water by the MWRA.